 When placing a signal harness there are three 'manual' placement modes, two of which have Start and End sub-modes.
 The mode specifies how corners are created when placing signal harnesses and the angles at which signal harnesses can be placed.
 During placement:

 Schematics have a definable electrical grid that makes it easy to define electrical connections between objects.
 While placing a Signal Harness, when the Signal Harness falls within the electrical grid range of another electrical object, the cursor will snap to the fixed object and a Hot Spot (blue cross) will appear.

 The Hot Spot guides you to where a valid connection can be made and automatically snaps the cursor to electrical connection points.

-This method of editing allows you to select a placed signal harness object directly in the workspace and change its size and/or shape graphically.
+This method of editing allows you to select a placed signal harness object directly in the design space and change its size and/or shape graphically.